Active robustness against the detuning-error for Rydberg quantum gates: Balanced optimization for DER and DER-i pulses

 for the DER pulse, and by

 for the DER-i pulse.
-By utilizing the method of multi-objective function in the numerical Genetic algorithm, we find that, there is a very obvious competition between the two objective functions.
-This finding further confirms if we want to improve the pulse robustness, the fidelity at $\epsilon_\delta=0$(ideal fidelity) needs to be sacrificed.
+By utilizing the multi-objective function in the numerical Genetic algorithm, we observe that, there is a very obvious competition between the two objective functions.
+This finding further confirms that if we want to improve the pulse robustness, the ideal fidelity at small deviations needs to be sacrificed.

 In the multi-objective optimization, we introduce the Pareto solution to find the most adaptive pulse parameters.
-By using $J_{der1}(J_{der1-i})$ and $J_{der2}(J_{der2-i})$ as two individual objective functions, we obtain a set of Pareto points \cite{PhysRevA.78.033414} as displayed in Fig.\ref{Fig6:twoobject}(a) and (b) which explicitly shows an inverse relationship between them.
-As expected, the suppression of fidelity sensitivity to experimental imperfections requires a larger sacrifice in the ideal fidelity (for $J_{der2-i}=4.3\times 10^{-3}$ the ideal fidelity lowers to $0.9958$).
-Here each point presents a set of reasonable pulse parameters $(t_1,t_2,\omega)$ as exemplified in the Table of Fig.\ref{Fig6:twoobject}.
-Due to the competing effect the optimal pulse parameters used for implementing, the gate should satisfy a trade-off between two aspects: ideal fidelity and robustness.
+By using $J_{der1}(J_{der1-i})$ and $J_{der2}(J_{der2-i})$ as two individual objective functions, we obtain a set of Pareto points \cite{PhysRevA.78.033414} as displayed in Fig.\ref{Fig6:twoobject}, which explicitly shows an inverse relationship between them.
+As expected, the suppression of infidelity fluctuation (vertical axis) to experimental imperfections requires a larger sacrifice in the ideal fidelity (horizontal axis).
+E.g. for the DER$_{0.8}$ pulse, if we require the ideal infidelity close to $10^{-6}$(point 1) the fidelity fluctuations have to stay at a very high level $\sim 1.2\times 10^{-2}$ indicating a poor robustness to the detuning errors.
+But, when we could endure a relatively high gate infidelity $1-\mathcal{F}_{der} \approx 2.8\times 10^{-3}$ (point 4), then the insensitivity can be lowered to $\sim 5.4\times 10^{-3}$.

+However, depending on a fine optimization, the DER-i$_{0.3}$ pulse is able to achieve a higher fidelity at $\epsilon_\delta=0$, while still keeping strong robustness to the detuning errors.
+E.g. here if $1-\mathcal{F}_{der-i} \approx 1.2\times 10^{-5}$ (point 1) the average insensitivity stays at $1.1\times 10^{-4}$.
+In contrast if $1-\mathcal{F}_{der-i} \approx 3.6\times 10^{-5}$ (point 4) the insensitivity to detuning errors can be as small as $8.9\times 10^{-5}$.
+Hence, due to the competing effect the optimal pulses used for implementing the gate should satisfy a trade-off between two aspects: ideal fidelity and robustness.
+However, we note that the fine optimization procedure is able to provide greatly-improved gate performance maintaining a high gate fidelity as well as {\it actively} strong robustness against the detuning errors.